Stasis Energy Group Thermal Energy Storage System (TESS) for Packaged HVAC Systems

 Project Innovation

-This project supports the deployment and demonstration of Thermal Energy Storage Systems (TESS) in packaged HVAC systems at ten commercial buildings, more than half of which are located in disadvantaged or low-income communities.
-Stasis Energy Group will demonstrate peak shifting performance of its TESS across a wide range of roof-top unit types, climate zones and buildings.
+This project supports the deployment and demonstration of Thermal Energy Storage Systems (TESS) for packaged HVAC systems at ten commercial buildings, more than half of which are located in disadvantaged or low-income communities.
+Stasis Energy Group will demonstrate peak shifting performance of its TESS across a wide range of roof-top unit types, climate zones, and buildings.
 This solution is intended to be easily and economically installed or retrofitted into existing packaged HVAC systems to provide a cost-effective solution.
 In addition, the proposed technology aims to reduce utility bills for building owners, promote grid resilience by shifting electricity load away from peak hours, and to improve the payback period.

 Project Goals